Dungeons of Doria: Prototype Unboxing

 Speaking of scripting: This is the one big point for TTS.
 Tabletopia does not offer anything to script.
 In TTS, you can create your own dice rollers, character sheets, even automate game setup and anything can be influenced.
 You could even create a game that basically plays itself (but who would want that?).
 And yes, while the scripting language is horrible and you need to be a programmer to really create something nice, it is a cool add on that Tabletopia does not offer and is really helpful in creating more advanced game functionality.

 But there are more things that you can do in TTS: Make a item more transparent quickly to see what is underneath?
 Change the color?
 Or simply copy and paste items to get more of the same type if you run out?
-All possible in TTS and Tabletopia leaves you hanging with the “feeling like a real game”.
+All possible in TTS and Tabletopia leaves you hanging with the feature of “feeling like a real game”.

 User interface – easy vs. overwhelming

-But all of that also has a (for me minimal) cost: The user interface of Tabletopia is much more tidy and has a lot less distractions than TTS.
+But all of that also has a (for myself minimal) cost: The user interface of Tabletopia is much more tidy and has a lot less distractions than TTS.
 You can do less in Tabletopia – but what it can do, it can do in a good way.
 For example counters: Right click it and select how much you want to add or subtract from the counter.
 Cards: Draw 1, 3 or 10?
 Right click and select the amount.
 All of these things are also possible in TTS, but less out of the box and Games must implement a few of these via scripting themselves.
 I am missing this radial right click tool from Tabletopia in TTS – but the advanced tool and features I miss much more in Tabletopia.

 The conclusion